 No-Fault or Fault?

 Georgia isn’t a no-fault state.
 It’s a fault state, where drivers that cause an accident are responsible for covering the costs of all parties.
-This is why you need liability insurance to drive in Georgia.
+This is why you need liability coverage to drive.
 Otherwise, you would be on the hook for potentially thousands in damages.

 Georgia uses the total loss formula (TLF) to decide if a car is totaled.
 With the TLF, a car is a total loss if the damages plus the salvage value are more than the ACV.
 If your car isn’t a total loss, your insurer will return it to you so that you may repair it.